 Officers should review their eOSR and Personnel Records Display Application (PRDA) to identify errors or omissions that may have contributed to their non-selection.
-These errors or omissions can be discussed during the personal feedback session.
-Under certain circumstances, non-select counseling may lead to consideration for a special board or special selection board (SSB).
-Officers will not be considered for an SSB if, by exercising reasonable diligence, they should have discovered an error or omission in their record and could have taken timely corrective action (AFI 36-2504, paragraph 184.108.40.206).
+Errors or omissions can be discussed during the personal feedback session, however counselors cannot provide definitive reasons for non-selection.

 ARPCM Convening Notices are published approximately six (6) months prior to when the board convenes.
-Commanders/Senior Raters (SRs) should review their Master Eligibility List (MEL) regularly before the board convenes as well as the ARPCM to ensure all requirements are met and deliverables are submitted on time in support of their promotion eligible officers.
+SRs should review their Master Eligibility List (MEL) weekly before the board convenes as well as the ARPCM to ensure all requirements are met and deliverables are submitted on time in support of their promotion eligible officers.

-Additionally, to aid officers eligible for promotion consideration, commanders/SRs should promptly complete awards and decorations in recognition of their members’ meritorious or outstanding service, as applicable.
+Additionally, to aid officers eligible for promotion consideration, SRs should promptly complete awards and decorations in recognition of their members’ meritorious or outstanding service, as applicable.